Jrudrud/Kickstarter-analysis/README.md

   Two key findings I nopticed when looking at the Theatre Outcomes Based on Launch Date are:

      1).
-The most successful play will debut between the months of April-July.
+Most successful playS will debut between the months of April-July.
      2).
 The largest percentage of failed plays ranges from October-January.

+   One key finding I found while looking through Outcomes Based on Goals:

+      1).
+The most successful campaigns will range from $35,000-$45,0000.